Feeling an Urge to Move Out of the US? Here’s How

 For now anyway, citizens of the United States are welcomed in most of the world, so we have it much easier than a whole host of people born elsewhere.
 We were born in one of the wealthiest nations overall, so immigration offices are happier to see us than an applicant from some country regarded as poor or desperate.
 That doesn’t mean we can just waltz in and become a resident, however.

 There’s a workaround that provides the easiest path to living abroad: becoming a nomad.
 If you don’t plan on living in one place for more than three months at a time, the world is your oyster.
-You could roam around the world until your body gives out, with no worries about filing paperwork or getting anything notarized.
+You could roam around the planet until your body gives out, with no worries about filing paperwork or getting anything notarized.
 Sign up for my cheap living abroad newsletter and you’ll get a free report on where you can stay for 4 months or more on a tourist visa.

 You can stay in Mexico or Costa Rica for six months, for instance, Albania or Georgia for a year.
 In a whole lot of other countries, you can stay for 90 days.